 Three areas are set up as razor clam reserves and are restricted from any harvesting.
 These areas are only 1/4 mile in width.
 There locations are:

-- From a line extending westward from the middle of the Oysterville approach - north for one quarter mile on Long Beach
+- From a point beginning 2.7 miles north of the Oysterville approach and extending north for one quarter mile on Long Beach

 - From a line extending westward from the middle of the county line approach south for one quarter mile on Twin Harbors